 I have been seeing all of these really cool DIY concrete yard art projects on Pinterest recently and knew I wanted to try some of them.
 One of the projects was a planter made to look like hands holding a plant.
 I just knew I had to create one of my own!
-So, when the hubster had some left over concrete from a sidewalk repair project, I jumped into action!
+So, when the hubster had some left-over concrete from a sidewalk repair project, I jumped into action and created my own DIY concrete hands planter!
 Unfortunately, since this was a spur of the moment project that I had to quickly complete before the concrete hardened, I didn’t get any pictures of the creation process.
-But t was SO easy that I can quickly explain it.
+But it was SO easy that I can quickly explain it.

 First, gather your materials:

 - mixed concrete (only a small amount is needed)

 - one pair of large or x-large vinyl or latex gloves (disposable gloves since they will be destroyed in this process 😉 )

 - scissors or an exacto knife

 - Spoon or small garden shovel

 First, use the scissors or exacto knife to cut small slits into the ends of each finger in each glove (this will allow the air to escape so the concrete can fill the entire glove).